ayame113/atom-ide-deno/docs/README.md

 Currently (2021), you can use more features by installing both Atom IDE Base and Atom IDE UI and turning off unused features from the Atom IDE UI settings.

-So far, the settings I have made for the Atom IDE UI are those in the image below.
+So far, you should be able to use more features by making the following settings in the Atom IDE UI.

 setting > enabled features